-In doing so, the demand for a specific title in one country can be compared with its demand in another country, on a straight-line basis.
-For example, if the Demand per capita for a title is 50 in market A, and 25 in market B, then it can be said that this title has twice as much Demand in market A compared to market B.
+The demand for a specific title in one country can therefore be compared with its demand in another country, on a straight-line basis.
+For example, if the demand per capita for a title is 50 in market A, and 25 in market B, then it can be said that this title has twice as much demand in market A compared to market B.

 How is Demand per capita calculated?